History of NCAA basketball championships (Philippines) in Timeline

 In 1980, the NCAA tournament was aborted by the Basketball Association of the Philippines.

-From 1997 to 2024, NCAA member schools have participated in a double round elimination tournament, where teams play each other twice.
-The top four teams advance to the crossover semifinals, known as the Final Four.
+From 1997 to 2024, all member schools have been participating in a double round elimination tournament, leading to the Final Four.

 1997: Stable Tournament Format

-From the end of World War II until 1997, and since 1997, the NCAA tournament format has been relatively stable, with adjustments for tiebreakers, such as one-game playoffs or elimination round results.
+From the end of World War II until 1997, the tournament format has been stable.
+Since 1997, the tournament format has remained stable, with occasional one-game playoffs for tied teams.

-Prior to 1997, when the NCAA had six teams for most of its history, a split season format was used.
-The winner of the first round would get the first Final berth, and the winner of the second round would get the second Final berth.
+Prior to 1997, with six teams for most of its history, the NCAA employed a split season format where the first-round winner secured a Final berth, and the second-round winner secured the other.

-Until 2008, the NCAA finals were in a best-of-three series, even if a team swept the elimination round.
-Previously, the first seed held a twice-to-beat advantage in the finals.
+Until 2008, the finals was in a best-of-three series even if a team swept the elimination round.
+Previously, the first seed holds a twice to beat advantage in the finals.

-In 2009, Joshua Saret of the JRU Light Bombers scored 89 points against the AUF Baby Danes, surpassing the previous all-time high of 82 points set by his former teammate Keith Agovida on September 5, 2008.
+In 2009, Joshua Saret of the JRU Light Bombers scored 89 points against the AUF Baby Danes, breaking the all-time high mark set by Keith Agovida on September 5, 2008.

-Since 2010, the team who sweeps the elimination round in NCAA basketball will automatically advance to the finals with a thrice-to-beat advantage and a 1-0 edge over their opponent, meaning their opponent must beat them thrice, while the sweeping team only needs to win twice.
+Since 2010 the team who sweeps the elimination round will automatically go to the finals with a thrice-to-beat advantage and a 1-0 edge over their opponent.

-Until NCAA Season 95 in 2019, players of all nationalities were eligible for all awards.
-However, a separate category was created for foreign players.
+Until NCAA Season 95 (2019), players of all nationalities were eligible for all awards.
+In 2019, a separate category was created for foreign players.

 2020: Rosters Restricted to Filipinos

-From NCAA Season 96 in 2020 onwards, rosters were restricted to Filipino players only.
+From NCAA Season 96 (2020) onwards, rosters were restricted to Filipinos.

 In 2020, the NCAA championship was interrupted due to the COVID-19 pandemic.